Mohammed bin Saud Al Qasimi: Biography

 Born on 9 February 1987 to Sheikh Saud bin Saqr Al Qasimi and mother Hana bint Juma Al Majid, he studied at a British curriculum-based school in Ras Al-Khaimah and graduated from University of California in Los Angeles.
 He holds a BA in Political Science.

 After returning from the United States in 2009, he joined the Ras Al Khaimah Ruler's Court and began helping his father in supervising the workflow in government departments and bodies in Ras Al Khaimah.
 He played a guiding role in supporting many initiatives aimed at enhancing government performance, competition and transparency.
 He also supervised the implementation of the Mohammed bin Saud Program for the Rehabilitation of Housing which covered the low-populated villages in the mountainous areas of Ras Al Khaimah and provided easy access to clean water and other important services.

 Personal life

 Sheikh Mohammed married Sheikha Shaikha bint Butti bin Maktoum Al Maktoum in 2018.
 Shaikha is a granddaughter of late Sheikh Rashid bin Ahmad Al Mualla, former ruler of Umm Al Quwain and a niece of Sheikha Hind bint Maktoum Al Maktoum, consort of Sheikh Mohammed bin Rashid Al Maktoum, ruler of Dubai.
-The couple has four children:
+The couple have four children.